epireland/hackathon/presentation.md

    - If design discussion exceeds 15 minutes → start coding
    - Timebox architectural decisions
    - Use spike solutions to test assumptions
+   - **Corollary:** If you're still debating variable names, just pick one and move on.
+Seriously. 🤦‍♂️

 4. **Docker-First Checklist**
    ```dockerfile